Waxing February 20, 2026 · 5 min read

 Book Your Next Waxing Session

-Available at YLG Adyar, Anna Nagar and Besant Nagar.
+Available at YLG Adyar, Anna Nagar, Besant Nagar and Porur.
 Walk-ins welcome — or book ahead to secure your preferred time slot.

 Book Waxing Appointment View Waxing Services